-- Be clear with your child that they must attend school whenever possible to build good habits for life. - Book routine medical and other appointments outside of school time. - Do not allow your child to take occasional 'days off' and only allow them to stay at home if they are so unwell that they cannot reasonably attend school.
+- Be clear with your child that they must attend school whenever possible. - Book routine medical and other appointments outside of school time.

+• Do not allow your child to take occasional 'days off' and only allow them to stay at home if they are so unwell that they cannot reasonably attend school.